jgsantiagojr/FinalSoftDes/README.md

 - Formidable foes
 - A mix of combat and problem solving that will leave you speechless

+Meant to bring the user a great sense of fun, curiousity, and wonder.
+As well as question how much we can trust the world in front of us.

 NECESSARY: PYGAME INSTALLED
 If you don't have pygame installed you can install it by following the directions below: